izzyreal/vmpc/README.md

 #### ctoot

-CToot is an attempt to bring Steve Taylor's [toot2](https://github.com/toot/toot2) from Java to C++.
+ctoot is an attempt to bring Steve Taylor's [toot2](https://github.com/toot/toot2) from Java to C++.
 In many areas only the bare minimum is implemented, so don't expect a full translation.
 Much of the basics of the digital audio and music problem domain is covered however:

 * audio servers
 * audio system with mixer (optionally auto-connecting)